-Affordable remote reboot solutions for home office, remote site, kiosk, and consumer use.
+Providing affordable remote reboot solutions for home office, remote site, kiosk, & consumer use.

 Remote power switching allows for secure power management via web access or phone line.
 By logging into the remote reboot device, users can control power-on, power-off, and reboot cycles for attached devices.
 Some intelligent remote power switches also allow for automatic reboot capabilities in the event of power failures.

 Remote power switches are ideal for situations where remote control over power is desired or access to equipment is restricted or difficult.
 Just a few of the applications include: digital signage, stand-alone information kiosks, ATM Machines, vending systems, internet access terminals, distant broadcast transmitters, remote pumping stations, “lights out” management of branch offices, home office, and security and alarm systems.